shoaib281/nea/README.md

 Get these people to join your network
 Do the above instruction set after this
 You may have to disable your firewall

+--- LINUX

+If on linux install love by doing "sudo apt install love"